truchas/truchas/doc/reference-manual/MATERIAL_and_PHASE_Namelists/index.rst

 =============================
 Overview
 ------------
 A database of materials, their properties and attributes are defined using the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>`, :ref:`PHASE<MATERIAL_and_PHASE_Namelists>`, and :ref:`PHASE_CHANGE<PHASE_CHANGE_Namelist>` namelists.
-Not all materials are necessarily included in the simulation, but only those specified by the :ref:`PHYSICS<PHYSICS_Namelist>` namelist variable :ref:`materials<PHYSICS_M>`.
+Not all materials are necessarily included in the simulation, but only those specified by the PHYSICS namelist variable :ref:`materials<physics-mat>`.
 This allows one to reuse material input blocks without needing to prune out unused materials which would otherwise negatively impact performance.
 In Truchas usage, one or more phases comprise a material.
 A single-phase material is defined by a :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist, and the namelist specifies all properties and attributes of the material.
 A multi-phase material is defined by a :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist and an optional :ref:`PHASE<MATERIAL_and_PHASE_Namelists>` namelist for each of the material phases.
 Properties and attributes that apply to all phases can be defined in the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist.
 Properties and attributes specific to a given phase are defined in the :ref:`PHASE<MATERIAL_and_PHASE_Namelists>` namelist for the phase, and these superced eany that might be defined in the :ref:`MATERIAL<MATERIAL_and_PHASE_Namelists>` namelist for the phase.
 Additional information that defines the transformation between phases is specified using the :ref:`PHASE_CHANGE<PHASE_CHANGE_Namelist>` namelist.

 The MATERIAL Namelist
 ----------------------------